-The Commission is supported by the Commissions Secretariat comprising a Manager, a Senior Investigator, Investigators, Administrator/Analysts, an Office Administrator, and a Trainee Investigator.
+The Commission is supported by the Commissions Secretariat comprising a Manager, a Senior Investigator, Investigators and administrative support staff.
 Appropriate safeguards are in place to ensure the security and confidentiality of the Commission’s work and records.

 The Cabinet decides stipends to Commissioners.